strimzi/strimzi-canary/tmp/README.txt

 Make sure that you have your strimzi-canary docker image.
 If not, build strimzi-canary and make its image available to your cluster.

-2. Installing strimzi-canary and and its pod monitor to your cluster (Skip this step if you have already installed strizmi-canary and its metrics data is available in your prometheus.)

-This is a very simple deployment that installs one instance of strimzi-canary for experimentation.
+Assuming you already have installed strimzi and its monitoring stack [https://strimzi.io/docs/operators/latest/deploying.html#assembly-metrics-setup-str], and strimzi-canary (e.g., installed ts package/install/*.yaml files)

+2. Install the pod-monitor for strimzi-canary by installing canary-monitor.yaml

-Edit canary.yaml and canary-monitor.yaml to adjust some parameters such as the image name, KAFKA_BOOTSTRAP_SERVERS, the namespace selector to match your installation.
+Edit canary-monitor.yaml to adjust some parameters such as the namespace selector to match your kafka installation.

-Execute the commands:

- kubectl apply -f canary.yaml
+Execute the commands (assuming your kafka is installed at namespace my-kafka-project):

- kubectl apply -f canary-monitor.yaml
+ kubectl -n my-kafka-project apply -f canary-monitor.yaml

 3. Installing the grafana dashboard